-Last year, NC State hosted the inaugural Women in the Environment Conference, an innovative educational event designed to introduce young women and non-binary identified individuals to potential careers in the environmental field, from forest management to paper science and engineering.
+In the Summer of 2019, NC State hosted the inaugural Women in the Environment Conference, an innovative educational event designed to introduce young women and non-binary identified individuals to potential careers in the environmental field, from forest management to paper science and engineering.
 Attendees left the conference powered with the tools, knowledge and insight to be leaders for change and progress in a rapidly evolving world.

 Join Our Pack

 Why choose us?

 NC State’s College of Natural Resources is ranked the 6th best college in the nation to study conservation and natural resources.

 - Heard from key note speakers